bitcointranscripts/bitcointranscripts/bitcoin-explained/scaling-to-billions-of-users.md

 Sjors: 00:13:11

 Well, I mean, the most obvious example of that is Lightning, where instead of every time you want to send a satoshi you create a bitcoin transaction now you create a bitcoin transaction to open a channel you use the lightning network for a while to make a bunch of payments and then after a while you close the channel either because you want to or because you're forced to.
-Unfortunately if you run the numbers on that, which has been done by Dash Dryjab seven years ago, I think, you still end up with like, it's not going to fit the whole population.
+Unfortunately if you run the numbers on that, which has been done by Tadge Dryja seven years ago, I think, you still end up with like, it's not going to fit the whole population.
 Just a few tens of millions.

 Aaron: 00:13:44